ariannavabi/WindowsUtilities/Telegram Emojis Shortcuts/Version 1.2/ReadMe.md

 |F11|😀|

-*The hand emojis' color are the colors that you've chosen in the emoji menu.
+*The hand emojis' colors are the colors that you've chosen in the emoji menu.

 ## How to use
   Download the [Telegram Emojis Shortcut V1.2.exe](https://github.com/ariannavabi/WindowsUtilities/blob/main/Telegram%20Emojis%20Shortcuts/Version%201.2/Telegram%20Emojis%20Shortcut%20V1.2.exe) file to use the app.
 No installations is needed, you only need to open the file.